-The seafloor is complex, and most of the seafloor is unsurveyed, but it is often modelled as a continuous mathematical surface with interpolated depths where no observations exist.
-The assumptions involved in constructing such a model will obviously affect the uncertainty of the resulting depths.
+The seafloor is complex, and most of the seafloor is unsurveyed, but it is often modelled as a continuous mathematical surface, with interpolated depths where no observations exist.
+The assumptions involved in constructing thesuch a model will obviously affect the uncertainty of the resulting depths.
+Any interpolated depth will only be as accurate as the model is valid, so it should always impact the include a component of uncertainty.
 This is the most difficult of the uncertainties to estimate, and is often ignored.

-Many datasets do not contain sufficient data to allow a model to be built that completely describes the seafloor being reported, or for users to determine the resulting quality.
+Many seafloor modelsdatasets do not contain sufficient data to allow a model to be built that completely describes the measurements seafloor being reported, or for users to determine their the resulting quality.
 For example, if a model was constructed from depth measurements that are more than 50m apart, it is impossible to assess the shape, location, or presence of objects smaller than 100m.
 It is possible (although not recommended) to interpolate any data, no matter how sparse, to an arbitrary resolution, such as a 1m grid.
 However, most of the information in this grid would be an artefact of the interpolation scheme, and would not reliably represent the real world.